balena-io-modules/balena-preload/README.md

 ### Additional Options

-* `REGISTRY_HOST`: Docker registry from which to download the image.
-If unsure, leave empty.
 * Alternatively to `API_TOKEN`, you can use an `API_KEY` variable with an API key from a config.json file or the [SDK](https://github.com/resin-io/resin-sdk/blob/master/DOCUMENTATION.md#resin.models.application.getApiKey).
 * `API_HOST`: Address of the Resin API.
 If unsure, use `https://api.resin.io`.
 * `SPLASH_IMAGE`: Path to a custom splash image, to copy into the preloaded OS image